Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-31_CSSTipsForDevelopers/Index.md

   webkit-line-clamp: 10;
 }
 ```
 The -webkit-line-clamp CSS property allows limiting of the contents of a block container to the specified number of lines.

+---

+## Conclusion

+Blazorise is compatible with your favorite CSS frameworks such as [Bootstrap](https://bootstrapdemo.blazorise.com/), [AntDesign](https://antdesigndemo.blazorise.com/) and [Material](https://materialdemo.blazorise.com/).
+Read our [documentation](https://blazorise.com/docs/components) and learn how you can add Blazorise UI Component to your Blazor project for rapid application development.